LuwkasLima/lucaslima.info/edit-me/cms/professionalExperiences/3-some-company.md

 <br />

+**Generative AI Platform (Global)**

+Principal solution architect of the first Generative AI Platform for Digital Solutions are Kimberly-Clark.
+Currently in use by Procurement, Supply Chain and Marketing (currently rolling out to other functions).

+**Solution:** A Global Generative AI Platform for Kimberly-Clark that utilizes OpenAI models along with Knowledge Base documents to generate new content, automate processes, and enhance productivity across various business functions, designed to streamline operations, foster innovation, and provide competitive advantages in the marketplace when connected to new or existing digital solutions.

+**_Tech Stack: OpenAI APIs / Langchain / Azure / React JS / Kubernetes._**

-**Intimus “She Can” NFT art festival (Latin America)**
+**Intimus NFT art festival (Latin America)**

-Idea co-owner, solution architect and full-stack engineer of the first marketing campaign utilizing NFTs for community building as part of Intimus’ 3 years strategy to build digital communities.
+Idea co-owner, solution architect and full-stack engineer of the first marketing campaign utilizing NFTs for community building as part of Intimus’ 3 years strategy to build digital communities. [festival-intimus.art](https://festival-intimus.art).

-**Solution:** High-fidelity prototype for consumer validation using a Next JS front-end with Flowbite components (Tailwind) and EVM Smart Contract managed through ThirdWeb SDK.
+**Solution:** (1) High-fidelity prototype for Customer Validation (Desirability - [IDEO](https://designthinking.ideo.com/)) using a Next JS front-end with Flowbite components (Tailwind) and EVM Smart Contract managed through ThirdWeb SDK; (2) MVP solution developed in collaboration with [Women Force](https://www.womenforce.art/) and [Samambaia Labs](https://www.samambaia.co/).

 **_Tech Stack: ThirdWeb / Wagmi / Connect Kit / Alchemy / IPFS / NextJS / Azure._**